averms/vewrapper/README.md

 There are two scripts, one for bash/zsh and one for any POSIX compliant shell.
 The following instructions are for bash.

+**NOTE: The POSIX-compatible script is not maintained anymore, but I will still accept pull requests.**

 Since the script simply exposes some global functions into your session you can pretty much do whatever you want to install it -- you just need to make sure that the file